Vadai – deep-fried lentil fritters from South India

 There are different types of fritters and hence many varieties of vadai.
 Vadai is typically made with lentils.

-This dish is naturally vegan and is available in most Indian restaurants as a snack.
+This dish is naturally vegan and is present in the menu of most Indian restaurants.
 If you are vegan or on a grain-free diet, this is a perfect choice for snacks.
 Just remember it is deep-fried.

 Recipe: Ullundu Vadai, Uzhunu Vada or Medu Vada, with Coconut Chutney